EPCCed/eidf-docs/docs/services/registry/projects.md

 ## Projects within EIDF

-Every EIDF project can request an ECIR project is created for them.
-This project will be private to the project and only project members will have access.
+Every EIDF project can request that a ECIR project is created for them.
+An ECIR project is a namespace within the registry which contains repositories for container images private to users of that EIDF project.

 ### Project Quota